jchens/craving/README.md

 Allow usage of location from instructions [here](https://stackoverflow.com/questions/48157185/info-plist-file-for-react-native-ios-app-using-expo-sdk?noredirect=1&lq=1).

-## Instructions
+## Installation Instructions

-Navigate to the folder containing the project:
+Download the .zip from our website, and navigate to the folder containing the project:
 ```
 npm install react-native-maps --save